panyuenlau/coffeeAgntcy/coffeeAGNTCY/coffee_agents/lungo/README.md

 ## Lungo Demo Overview

 The **Lungo Demo** is a continuously evolving showcase of interoperable open-source agentic components.
-Its primary goal is to demonstrate how different components—from Cisco's **Agntcy** project and other open-source ecosystems—can work together seamlessly.
+Its primary goal is to demonstrate how different components—from the **Agntcy** project and other open-source ecosystems—can work together seamlessly.

 ### Overview